-The Coordinator for External Relations & Engagement (ERE) department advances SPER's efficiency and effective communications, as s/he sits at the crossroads of all units within the department and coordinates strategically with the Vice President of ERE (VPERE) and other departments within LWR and IMA.
+The Associate for External Relations & Engagement (ERE) department advances SPER's efficiency and effective communications, as s/he sits at the crossroads of all units within the department and coordinates strategically with the Vice President of ERE (VPERE) and other departments within LWR and IMA.
 S/he is central to ensuring that the department functions as an integrated team, coordinating and facilitating internal communications and information flows, strategic meetings, managing the department's annual planning & budgeting processes, managing documents and procedures, and interfacing with all units and departments.
-The Coordinator is responsible for helping the department become a "learning organization" by ensuring the timely input, use, and analysis of data and other means of identifying best practices within the work of the units.
+The Associate is responsible for helping the department become a "learning organization" by ensuring the timely input, use, and analysis of data and other means of identifying best practices within the work of the units.
 S/he takes on special projects as requested/assigned by the ERE units, and serves as the special assistant to the VP, fulfilling the administrative support needs of the VP's office.

 Manage the VPERE's office logistics and communications, including but not limited to scheduling meetings, preparation before meetings & follow-up actions; arranging travel for the VPERE; answering phones during busy times (especially during emergencies); File the VPERE's credit card and expense reports.
 Handle expense reporting for consultants and monitor expenses for input to the VP's annual plan and budget.

 Internal Communication & Coordination